LouiseSteward/learn/maternal-mental-health/text/quiz-02.md

 	-	Coping with motherhood
 14. When screening for depression and anxiety with the Edinburgh Postnatal Depression Scale (EPDS), the questions ask about how the patient felt:
 	-	Today
-	+	In the past week
+	+	In the past 7 days
 	-	In the past month
 	-	Over the past year
 15. When scoring the Edinburgh Postnatal Depression Scale (EPDS) questionnaire, which of the following are TRUE